Wembley United Synagogue

 Wembley Synagogue is an Orthodox Jewish congregation and synagogue, located at 88 Wembley Park Drive in Wembley Park, Borough of Brent, London, England, in the United Kingdom.
 The congregation is a member of the United Synagogue.

 Synagogue

 The demographics of the local Middlesex Jewish communities incorporating Wembley, Kenton and Kingsbury are such that these communities are in terminal decline.
+From a peak in the 1980s of between 5-10% of the borough's population and numbering between 10,000-20,000, down to 1% in 2021.
 In 2017 Wembley Synagogue had an average Saturday morning attendance of 20 to 30 people.
 On 11 December 2022, the Community held a farewell mevent attended by the Chief Rabbi, US dignitaries, Rabbi Fine (a former Rabbi of the community) and some 300 current and past members.
 A new purpose-built synagogue was built for the community in Wembley Park Drive.
 This was completed in February 2023 and is now occupied by the community.
 Following the final prayer service, the building in Forty Avenue, acquired by the Dawat-e-Islami, a global Sunni Islam organisation, was handed over and preparations for a conversion into a mosque are underway.
 Meanwhile, in Wembley Park Drive Saturday morning services are currently attracting between 25 and 35 men and women.